bminer/node-mysql-queues/README.md

 		* Place me on the main queue to be executed
 	* Otherwise, Execute me now
 		* Run all queries in the Queue in order
-		* Wait for all query callbacks to complete
+		* Wait for all query callbacks to complete.
+When they all complete, continue.
 		* If the callback added more queries to this Queue, then jump to "Execute me now"
 		* Otherwise
-				* If this Queue is a transaction that has not been committed
-					* Commit it now and issue a warning message.
+			* If this Queue is a transaction that has not been committed, then commit it now and issue a warning message.
-				* Then, Return control to the main queue by executing all queued queries
+			* Finally, Return control to the main queue by executing all queued queries

 ## API